cyberbotics/webots-doc/guide/using-matlab.md

 ### Compatibility Issues

-We recommend to use the latest Matlab version on an up-to-date operating system.
+We recommend to use the latest MATLAB version on an up-to-date operating system.

-Note that 64-bit versions of Webots are not compatible with 32-bit versions of *MATLAB*<sup>TM</sup>.
-Webots comes only in 64-bit flavour and therefore it can only inter-operate with a 64 bit version of *MATLAB*<sup>TM</sup>.
+Note that 64-bit versions of Webots are not compatible with 32-bit versions of MATLAB.
+Webots comes only in 64-bit flavour and therefore it can only inter-operate with a 64 bit version of MATLAB.

-On some platform the *MATLAB*<sup>TM</sup> interface needs `perl` and `gcc` to be installed separately.
-These tools are required because *MATLAB*<sup>TM</sup>'s `loadlibrary()` function will need to recompile Webots header files on the fly.
-According to *MATLAB*<sup>TM</sup>'s documentation this will be the case on 64-bit systems, and hence we advice 64-bit Webots users (on Linux) to make sure that these packages are installed on their systems.
+On some platform the MATLAB interface needs `perl` and `gcc` to be installed separately.
+These tools are required because MATLAB's `loadlibrary()` function will need to recompile Webots header files on the fly.
+According to MATLAB's documentation this will be the case on 64-bit systems, and hence we advice 64-bit Webots users (on Linux) to make sure that these packages are installed on their systems.

-On some Mac OS X systems the *MATLAB*<sup>TM</sup> interface will work only if you install the Xcode development environment, because `gcc` is required.
+On some Mac OS X systems the MATLAB interface will work only if you install the Xcode development environment, because `gcc` is required.
 An error message like this one, is a symptom of the above described problem:

 ```
 error using ==> calllib